oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 ~~~~~~

 * finally, the user is required to update the ports, indicating which security
 groups apply to it.
-The following playbook shows how a single port, referenced
+The following ansible task shows how a single port, referenced
 by name, is updated:

 ~~~~~~